ksachin7/ExpenseWise/ExpenseWise/readme.md

-# Personal Expense Tracker
+# ExpenseWise

-Personal expense tracker is designed to help users manage their expenses efficiently.
+ExpenseWise is a Personal expense tracker, designed to help users manage their expenses efficiently.
 It consists of a backend built with Spring Boot and a frontend built with React.
 Authentication and authorization are implemented using Spring Security.

 <!-- ## -->